kaizendae/sre-practical-assignment/README.md

   ![Flask API Dashboard](diagrams/flask-dashboard.png)
 - The adapted dashboards are available at `k8s/monitoring/dashboards/`.

 ##### suggestions for observability

-- Instrument the services with custom metrics.
+- Instrument the services with custom metrics. (e.g., number of uploaded images, failed authentications, DB query duration) are currently instrumented.
 - Instrument the services [OpenTelemetry](https://opentelemetry.io/) for distributed tracing across services.
 - Implement structured logging in each service to capture key events and errors.
 - Use [Loki](https://grafana.com/oss/loki/) for log aggregation and querying.
 - Use grafana drill down feature to visualize logs and metrics together for better debugging and performance analysis.
+- Add SMTP credentials to kube-prometheus-stack chart values.

-#### 10. 💥 Failure Simulation
+#### 10. 💥 Failure Simulation, What’s Missing & What’s Next

-- Implemented failure injection using `kubectl delete pod` to simulate outages.
-- Utilized Prometheus and Grafana for comprehensive observability, monitoring service health and performance during failures.
-- Configured alerts for critical metrics to ensure prompt notification of issues.
-- A Python script `scripts/generate_traffic.py` is provided to simulate random traffic to the `api.test`, `auth.test`, and `images.test` endpoints.
+- To Be Added: Simulate failures in the services to test resilience and recovery.

 To run the traffic generation script: